KalenWillits/ktx-server/README.md

 on_start, on_connect, on_disconnect, and on_shutdown can be configured to change the behavior if needed.

-Intended use-cases are for live chat and notification services, real-time location data, and as a backend connector for online multiplayer games.
+Intended use-cases are for live chat and notification services, real-time location data, and as a backend connector for simulation data streams.
 The server can run completely stateless or interface with other frameworks via the extendable components that build out the application.